Fr8org/Fr8Java/README.md

-# Fr8 Java Terminal
+# Fr8 Java SDK and Terminals and SDK
-> Fr8's Java terminal including Github Activities

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Fr8 is an open source cloud based integration platform ([IPAAS](https://en.wikipedia.org/wiki/Cloud-based_integration)).
+These Java-based Fr8 Terminals work with the [Fr8 ecosystem](http://www.fr8.co).
+Fr8 is an open source cloud based integration platform ([iPaaS](https://en.wikipedia.org/wiki/Cloud-based_integration)).

-* Fr8 core is written in .NET.
-* Fr8 uses JSON extensively.
-* This helps other language developers to easily integrate their open source implementations with Fr8.
-* Java Terminal holds Object representations that gets serialized into JSON.
-* In turn, Fr8 is able to use this Java Terminal.
-* This Terminal holds some of the Core functionality.
-* It also holds Github Activities that are already available in the PB (Plan Builder) of Fr8.

-You can join in on the development of this terminal or you can extend this repo to create your own Terminals.

-**Go on reading and learn how you can easily create your own Cloud integrations with Fr8.**

-## Installation

- - Start by cloning this repo.
- - Java Terminal is based on [Play Framework](https://www.playframework.com).
-It is a good idea to learn the basics of Play Framework.
- - This terminal is hosted on Heroku.
-While you can also use Heroku, you can host your terminal anywhere and integrate it with Fr8.
- - Fr8 Development server is [here](http://dev.fr8.co).
-Create an account and play with it to get a sense of Fr8.
-You should use this server first to develop and finalize your Fr8 Java implementation.
- - Fr8 Production server is [here](http://fr8.co).
-After your work is complete on the Dev server, you submit a request to Fr8's admins to move your implementation to Production server.

-## Documentation

-* Fr8 Core functionality is explained extensively [here](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/SDK/.NET/Home.md).
-* It is a good idea to learn a little about Fr8 architecture in the link above.
+* Fr8 Terminals communicate with Fr8 Hubs using RESTful endpoints, Http, and JSON.
+The SDK portion of this repository provides tools to make it easier for Terminals to be created and to keep things DRY.
+For example, there are object mapper classes that allow Java developers to avoid having to personally deal with the serialization and deserialization of POJO into JSON.

+The Java SDK services are in an early stage of development.
+(To get a sense of the roadmap, you may want to look at the more mature [.NET SDK](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/SDK/.NET/Home.md))

+Currently, this repository contains a single Terminal, the Fr8 Github Terminal.
+This Terminal exposes useful Github services to Fr8 Plans via a set of activities like Get Issue.

+Join the discussion here in the Issues list and in the #fr8dev-java channel on the [public Fr8 Slack Team](http://slack.fr8.co).

+## Developing a Fr8 Terminal

+1) You only need to clone this repo if you want to build or modify Fr8 Terminals written in Java.
+Before doing so, make sure you're familiar with Fr8 as an end user by building Fr8 Plans at the [main Fr8 website](http://fr8.co).

+2) Read the [development guides](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevGuideHome.md), especially the [Terminal Development Guide](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevelopmentGuides/TerminalDevelopmentGuide.md).

+3) Clone this repo.
+You'll want to be familiar with the  [Play Framework](https://www.playframework.com).

+4) Choose a [development approach](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevelopmentGuides/ChoosingADevelopmentApproach.md).
+The Fr8 service at fr8.co uses Heroku to deploy production and dev Java Terminals.

-* You can also jump directly to developing your Java Activities by clicking [here](/docs/Home.md).
+5) You can also jump directly to developing your Java Activities by clicking [here](/docs/Home.md).

 ## Development setup